 8 The Light source shall be rotated in the (measuring) holder until the reference lug contacts the plane as defined with dimension h from the (measuring) holder.

 9 The bounded area defined with the dimensions c, k and m defines the maximum outline in relation to the reference system.

+10/ LED light source L1A/6 shall be equipped with the right-angle cap and LED light source L1B/6 with the straight cap.

 Electrical characteristics, failure condition behaviour: